 The Thrasher Research Fund is open to applications that address a variety of significant pediatric problems.
 Both incidence and severity are considered when determining the significance of the proposed topic.
 The Fund supports research both within and outside the United States.

 Ideal applications for the E.W.
-"Al" Thrasher Award address significant health problems that affect children in large numbers or that have severe outcomes, offering the potential for practical solutions to these problems.
-Such solutions should be innovative and have the potential for broad applicability with low financial and/or technical barriers to implementation.
+"Al" Thrasher Award address significant health problems, offering the potential for practical solutions to these problems.
+Such solutions should be innovative and have the potential for broad applicability with low barriers to implementation.
 Hypothesis-driven research is preferred over exploratory, hypothesis-generating research.
 Projects with a shorter distance to clinical applicability are given priority.

-Typically, we do not fund projects whose main focus is educational outreach for patients or caregivers, including brochures or counseling on health habits or treatments.
+Typically, we do not fund projects whose main focus is educational outreach for patients or caregivers, including classes or counseling on health habits, treatments, or stress coping.
 In addition, projects focusing solely on disease mechanism would be outside the scope of the fund.

 The Fund is not currently accepting studies that will be primarily conducted in animal models for the E.W.
 "Al" Thrasher Award.
 As the Early Career Award Program is a separate mechanism and serves additional purposes, animal-model studies will continue to be considered.